-Radiant floor heat is the best type of heat and keeps your floors toasty warm!
-Radiant floor heat is also about 20% more efficient and you can keep the water temperature much lower than with a radiator system; saving you even more wood or coal!
+Radiant floor heat is the best type of heat and keeps your floors toasty warm! radiant floor heat is about 20% more efficient and you can keep the water temperature much lower; saving you even more wood or coal!

 The water that runs through your floor for radiant floor heat is never any warmer than 140°.
 Hotter temperatures will crack the floor if you have concrete and may warp your wood if it is any hotter.